Local flooding in the past

 In the past it has been explained that it is a ‘fallback’ mound to protect the lower part of Fish St. in the event that the seawall is again breached to the east of the village in the same way that it was during the 1953 floods.
 When a relatively small breach occurs at high tide, only a limited amount of seawater can pass through the gap before the tide recedes.

 Similarly, if an exceptionally high tide together with strong winds causing waves to overflow the top of the seawall by a few inches, then again only a limited amount of water can reach inland before the tide recedes.
-The small mound in the Church field would be sufficient to keep back this surge from Fish St.
+The small mound in the Church field would be sufficient to keep back this surge from the lower end Fish St., Sadly the Government website shown below do not seem to recognise this feature on their maps of flood predictions, and it is not known whether insurance companies recognise it for property flood cover in the area, but it seems unlikely.

 Going forward